George Baksa: Later career

 Ladislaus' rule was characterized by constant anarchy.
 His favoritism towards the Cumans made him so unpopular that many of his subjects accused him of inciting the Mongols to invade Hungary.
 He was isolated politically and spent the last years of his life wandering from place to place.
 Only few courtiers remained loyal to him, including George Baksa (even George's brothers turned against the monarch in 1287 and 1289).
 However, when a number of prelates and barons offered the crown to the distant relative, Andrew the Venetian, who arrived in Hungary in early 1290, George and his two nephews, Ladislaus and Doncs also left the allegiance of Ladislaus and swore loyalty to the pretender.
 After the assassination of Ladislaus in July 1290, Andrew III was crowned King of Hungary.
 Shortly thereafter, an adventurer announced that he was identical with the late Andrew of Slavonia, King Ladislaus' younger brother, claiming Hungary to himself against Andrew III.
-The false Duke Andrew invaded Hungary from Poland, but King Andrew's commander, George Baksa routed his troop, forcing him to return to Poland before 18 November.
+The false Duke Andrew invaded Hungary from Poland, but King Andrew's commander, George Baksa routed his troops, forcing him to return to Poland before 18 November.
 The pretender was in short killed by his Hungarian retainers.
+Subsequently, George Baksa negotiated with Władysław Łokietek the matter of marriage between Andrew III and Fenenna of Kuyavia, Władysław's niece.
 George Baksa also participated in King Andrew's royal campaign against Albert of Austria in the summer of 1291.
 The Baksa troops, including his nephew and familiaris, Sinka Sebesi, fought under the city walls of Vienna.
 For his loyalty and military service, King Andrew III transcribed and confirmed his predecessor's former land donations to George Baksa in February and August 1291.